jeevanmp99/LULC-Random-forest/README.md

 ✅ **Left side = Land class label**
 ✅ **Right side = Pixel values (Bands, DEM, Slope) extracted at each point**

-You can copy-paste this into your GitHub README.

 ---